storesafe/cordova-sqlite-storage/README.md

 - Windows (8.1) version is in experimental state (sqlite `3.8.8.3` embedded):
   - No background processing
   - Database close and delete operations not yet implemented
-  - insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements
+  - FIXED: ~~insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements~~
   - Visual C++ build file is provided for Windows 8.1 only.
 Visual C++ build support for Windows Phone 8.1 to be added later.
   - Not all Windows CPU targets are supported by automatic installation
 - Status for the other target platforms: